huyufeifei/grad/docs/paper/src/template/template.typ

   song: ("Times New Roman", "SimSun"), // 宋体
   hei: ("Times New Roman", "SimHei"), // 黑体
   kai: ("Times New Roman", "KaiTi"), // 楷体
-  code: ("Fira Code", "New Computer Modern Mono", "Times New Roman", "SimSun"),
+  code: ("New Computer Modern Mono", "Times New Roman", "SimSun"),
   // since there is no standard code font, you can use whatever you like )

 #let lengthceil(len, unit: fsz.s_four) = calc.ceil(len / unit) * unit